DeepthiJayasinghe/Get_Started_with_Bootstrap/README.md

 - FAQ: `col-8` (centered, but might be too wide on mobile - should probably be `col-12 col-md-8`)

 **Custom CSS:**
-Your `app.css` extends Bootstrap's margin utilities (mb-6 through mb-12), which is useful but creates an inconsistency with Bootstrap's standard scale.
+`app.css` extends Bootstrap's margin utilities (mb-6 through mb-12), which is useful but creates an inconsistency with Bootstrap's standard scale.

-Your Bootstrap project doesn't need "installation" in the traditional sense - it's a static website that runs directly in a web browser.
+This Bootstrap project doesn't need "installation" in the traditional sense - it's a static website that runs directly in a web browser.
 Here's how to use it:
 To Run It Locally:

 Make sure you have all the files: